Buying and Selling FAQs in Maryland

 Buying a vehicle in Maryland can be a tricky business, so buying a vehicle from another state might seem like a gigantic task.
 In actuality, it's not very different.

-Follow the same procedures as you would to buy a vehicle in Maryland, making sure that you have the seller sign over the title to you.
-Since the vehicle is coming from another state, you will need to get a safety inspection in Maryland at a full-service MVA office.
+Follow the same procedures as you would to buy a vehicle in Maryland, making sure you have the seller sign over the title to you.
+Since the vehicle is coming from another state, you will need to get a safety inspection in Maryland.

-If you don't have tags for the vehicles, you can apply for temporary tags at an MVA office.
+If you don't have tags for the vehicles, you can apply for temporary tags at a Motor Vehicle Administration office.
 Temporary tags are $20 and are valid for 30 days which should be enough time for you to inspect, register, and insure your vehicle.
+You'll need to complete the Temporary Inspection Waiver (Form VR-129).

 What if I want to sell my vehicle in another state?